Mika Laaksonen was named head coach on April 14, 2010, after serving 12 years as assistant coach under legendary coach Bob Kitchens.

-In addition, Laaksonen has coached 30 conference champions since 1999.
+In addition, Laaksonen has mentored 41 conference champions since 1999.

-In 2011, Laaksonen lead freshmen Richard Olsson to a silver finish at the Conference USA Championships in the javelin with a mark of 67.94m (222-11).
+In 2011, Laaksonen led freshman Richard Olsson to a silver finish at the Conference USA Championships in the javelin with a mark of 67.94m (222-11).
 Olsson advanced to the 2011 NCAA Outdoor Championships and finished 24th in the javelin with a mark of 64.67m (212-2).

-During the 2010 outdoor season, Laaksonen directed Anna Wessman to a third-place finish in the javelin and Dimitrios Fylladitakis to fourth-place in the hammer at the NCAA Championships to earn All-America honors.
+During the 2010 outdoor season, Laaksonen directed Anna Wessman to a third-place showing in the javelin and Dimitrios Fylladitakis to fourth place in the hammer at the NCAA Championships to earn All-America honors.

-In addition, Laaksonen guided All-American Keisha Walkes to a seventh-place finish in the shot put at the 2008 NCAA Outdoor Championships.
+In addition, Laaksonen guided All-American Keisha Walkes to a seventh-place outcome in the shot put at the 2008 NCAA Outdoor Championships.